gckirchoff/peer-to-public/src/lib/content/posts/uncertainty.md

 ## Fat Tail Risk

-In risk analysis, a "fat tail" refers to a statistical distribution where reare, extreme events are significantly more likely than we might expect under a normal (bell curve) distribution.
+In risk analysis, a "fat tail" refers to a statistical distribution where rare, extreme events are significantly more likely than we might expect under a normal (bell curve) distribution.
 These tail events, though highly infrequent, carry outsized consequences.
 In domains like pandemics and climate systems, focusing only on the average or the most likely outcomes can leave us dangerously unprepared for the worst-case scenarios.

 Pandemics are classic examples of fat tail risks.
 Unlike many natural or engineered systems that behave in predictable, linear ways, infectious disease outbreaks involve highly nonlinear dynamics: exponential growth, mutation, and complex interactions with global human behavior.
 A single, unlikely mutation or a brief lapse in containment can trigger cascading consequences that dwarf anything observed previously.